pburkholder/decksets/2018-04-cf-summit/text.md

 # Compliance and Security

+1. FedRAMP
+2. Control Inheritance
+3. Security by Convention
+4. Continuous Improvement

-^So let's do whirlwind tour of what cloud.gov offers, because those feature may be relevant to your use case.
+^So let's do quick tour of what cloud.gov offers.
 We, of course, offer the core functionality of Cloud Foundry: the ability to run application code for you in the cloud, along with self-service managed marketplace offerings.
 From a government perspective, our killer feature is security and compliance.

 ^First, we're FedRAMP authorized for workloads up to FISMA moderate.
 (More TKTK)